klairecoval/PetalPedia/README.md

 # PetalPedia
 An API-Powered App for IGME 430.
-App name from Jason Mayotte

 Flower Specs:
 - Sun needs